vitogit/pgn-tactics-generator/README.md

 - You can use a param to change the depth if you want more precision.
 - chess.pop_count to chess.popcount because it was failing

+### This is too complex, give something easy.
+There is another option if you don't want to install and manage python scripts I created a more user friendly tactics generator and it's online http://chesstacticsgenerator.vitomd.com It uses a different approach to create tactics, so probably it will generate a different set of tactics.

 ## Installation